Matchbox: The Movie

-Matchbox is an upcoming American action adventure comedy film directed by Sam Hargrave and written by David Coggeshall and Jonathan Tropper, based on the Matchbox toy brand.
-It stars John Cena, Jessica Biel, Sam Richardson, Arturo Castro, Teyonah Parris, Randeep Hooda, Danai Gurira, and Corey Stoll.
+Matchbox: The Movie is an upcoming American action comedy film directed by Sam Hargrave and written by David Coggeshall, based on the toy brand Matchbox by Mattel.
+It stars John Cena, Jessica Biel, Sam Richardson, Arturo Castro, and Teyonah Parris.

-Matchbox is set to be released in 2026.
+Matchbox: The Movie is set to be released in the United States on Apple TV on October 9, 2026.

 Premise

-The plot follows Sean, a former soldier who reunites with childhood friends after a successful mission, only to be kidnapped and framed.
-The group must clear their names and rediscover their friendship in a high-stakes cross-continental adventure.